rcemper/PR_ISC-monitormanager/README.md

 ZN "%SYS"
 DO ^JOURNAL
 ```
 Stop and Start creates events that you can see in Monitor.

-The exaple takes every event.
+The example takes every event.
 It's up to you to apply filters on what you really are intersted in.

 To open IRIS Terminal do: